Yi-Hsiangf/Spark-ML-practice/README.md

 * DS_Bin.scala

-Analyze with dataset, using scala to implement!
+Analyze with dataset, and use scala to implement!

 * DS_Bin.zip

-The whole file that needed!
+The whole file that is needed!
 The file include the DS_Bin.scala and also Build.sbt!

 ### Spark environment Setup
 ```bash